chmcewan/Provisio/README.md

     $ provisio up -v

+To make provisio duplicate each item (once with a 'started' message and once with a 'success' message) instead of trying to overwrite the console output, use _duplicate mode_.
+This is useful if you're using a console or logging system around provisio which doesn't play well with `\r` characters:

+    $ provisio up -d

 To view logs live as provisio is running (in a separate shell)

     $ provisio watch [num_lines]